 - HTTPMethod: the HTTP method used to submit the request, such as GET.

-- percentEncode("/"): the encoded value of a forward slash (/) according to the URL encoding rules described in 1.b.
+- percentEncode("/"): the encoded value of a forward slash (/) based on the URL encoding rules described in 1.b.
 The encoded value is %2F.

-- percentEncode(CanonicalizedQueryString): the string encoded by using the canonicalized query string constructed in step 1.
-The encoding follows the URL encoding rules described in 1.ii.
+- percentEncode(CanonicalizedQueryString): the string encoded by using the canonicalized query string constructed in Step 1.
+The encoding follows the URL encoding rules described in Step 1.ii.

-Notice The key used for signature calculation is your AccessKey secret appended with an ampersand (&) (ASCII code: 38).
-The hash algorithm used is SHA1.
+Notice The key that is used to calculate the signature is the AccessKey secret appended with an ampersand (&) (ASCII: 38).
+Secure Hash Algorithm 1 (SHA1) is used in the calculation.

-- Add the signature string as the value of the Signature parameter to the request parameters
+- Add the signature string to the request as the value of the Signature parameter.

-For example, the request URL without a signature for the DescribeCdnService operation is:
+For example, the request URL without a signature for the DescribeDBClusters operation is:

 Assume that the AccessKey ID is testid and the AccessKey secret is testsecret.
 Then, the Key used to calculate the HMAC value of the signature is testsecret&.
 The calculated signature string is

-The request URL with the Signature parameter added is as follows:
+The following example shows the request URL with the Signature parameter: